axsh/bashsteps/README.md

 requirements #4 and #9, *no state external to the script is changed.*

-This is the key mechanism that allows wrapper scripts to customize script behaviour.
+This is the key mechanism that allows wrapper scripts to customize script behavior.
 If a wrapper script can assume that (1) running the script will touch every step and that (2) it can safely avoid changing state, then many on-the-fly beneficial script enhancements become possible by setting the hooks appropriately.